safespring/web/content/blogg/2022-03-ssh-keys.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
 For Linux-/Unix-based cloud instances the initial root access to the instances is enabled by means of ssh keys.
 In this post we'll go through some best practices and things to keep in mind when managing ssh-keys to enable root access to instances.
 {{< /ingress >}}

-## TL;DR
+## Summary (TL;DR)

 * Ssh keypairs is not the same as an openstack keypair.
 * Ssh keypairs should be created on the user's computer in a trusted environment, it should be of type RSA and the private key should be kept in an encrypted secret store and never be exposed outside the user's local site/environment.